VikingMotorsports/conebot-discord/README.md

     - `purchases`: link to member facing purchasing spreadsheet
     - `library`: link to the team's library
     - `roster`: link to the team roster
-    - `rules`: link to the latest FSAE rulebook
+    - `rules`: link to the latest BAJA/FSAE rulebook
+    - `onshape`: link to sign up for an OnShape education account.
     - `website`: link to the team's website

 test